FY 2016 Grant Announcement (Initial):

 Grants are contingent upon available appropriated funds.
 In some cases, the Commission will adjust grant amounts depending upon the number of recommended proposals, priorities, and total budget.
 The Commission may recommend that the Archivist approve the proposal and extend an offer of a grant with applicable terms and conditions, or it may recommend rejection of the proposal.
 Grant applicants will be notified within 2 weeks after the Archivist’s decision.

 Successful applicants will receive an informal offer of award and be required to verify their acceptance of general terms and condition, and complete a statement on their Financial Capability and Accounting Systems.
 Once these are received and reviewed, the NHPRC will issue an official award notice.

 In order to ensure that you can manage a grant, applicants should review the Federal grant administration rules and regulations governing grants from the NHPRC listed in the Administering an NHPRC Grant section.

 In most cases, award recipients will report on their performance in narrative reports every six months and submit financial reports once a year.

-Before beginning the process, applicants are encouraged to contact Daniel Stokes, Director for State Programs, (202) 357-5487 or email@example.com, at the NHPRC who may:
+Before beginning the process, applicants are encouraged to contact Daniel Stokes, Director for the States Program, (202) 357-5487 or email@example.com, at the NHPRC who may:

 - Advise the applicant about the review process;